 On the other hand, we shouldn’t get extremely high amounts of iron from supplements.
-There has been established an upper safe dosage.
-Thus, you should consult your physician before taking iron supplements.
+There has been established a maximum safe dosage of iron.
+It’s better to take iron from your diet.

-Is orange juice a good dietary source of iron?
+Is orange juice a good natural source of iron?

-Actually, orange juice is particularly rich in vitamin C. A glass contains about 124 mg of vitamin C. This dose is almost 130% of the recommended daily intake!
+Actually, orange juice is particularly high in vitamin C. A glass contains about 124 mg of vitamin C. This dose is almost 130% of Daily Value!

 Vitamin C is vital for maintaining high levels of iron.
 It significantly increases iron absorption!
 Especially from plant-based sources.